NegativeKarma/ATM_challenge/README.md

 # ATM_challenge

-## Project with Ruby, week 1 at Craftacademy
+## Project with Ruby, week 1 at CraftAcademy

 ## Introduction to the Project